CUBRID/cubrid-manual/en/sql/authorization.rst

     *   **EXECUTE**: Allows to call table methods or instance methods.
     *   **ALL PRIVILEGES**: Includes all permissions described above.

 * *schema_name*: Specifies the schema name of the table or virtual table.
-If omitted, the schema name of the user is used.
+If omitted, the schema name of current session is used.
 * *table_name*: Specifies the name of a table or virtual table to be granted.
 * *user*: Specifies the name of a user (group) to be granted.
 Enter the login name of the database user or **PUBLIC**, a system-defined user.
 If **PUBLIC** is specified, all database users are granted with the permission.
 * **WITH GRANT OPTION**: **WITH GRANT OPTION** allows the grantee of authorization to grant that same authorization to another user.